Itsswadesh/awesome-dot/README.md

 #### About Kusama
-   Kusama is a scalable network of specialized blockchains built using Substrate and nearly the same codes as Polkadot.
+   Kusama is a scalable network of specialized blockchains built using Substrate and nearly the same codebase as Polkadot.
 #### Polkadot official
 - [Polkadot](https://www.polkadot.com/) - Official website.
 - [Polkadot foundation](https://polkadot.network/) - Official website of the Foundation.